bouhoubtissam3-sys/MASI-Calendar-Anomalies/README.md

 Each coefficient therefore represents the estimated average daily return for that month.

 ### 3. Market Return Construction
-Since the Rm_new is calculated as the row-wise mean of the 15 stock returns,the equally weighted market return is constructed as:
+The equally weighted market return is constructed as:

 $$
 R_{m,t}=\frac{1}{N}\sum_{i=1}^{N}R_{i,t},
 \qquad N=15
 $$
 where Ri,t is the return of stock i on day t.

-This equation is useful because it explains exactly what the dependent variable in this DOW and MOY regressions represents.

 ### 4. Robust Inference